crs4/hadoop-galaxy/README.md

 --------------

 In your workflows you can mix Hadoop-based and conventional programs, though not automatically.
-You'll need to keep track of when the data in Galaxy storage/format and when it's on Hadoop storage/format -- and use the Hadoop-Galaxy utilities to shuffle between them.
+You'll need to keep track of when the data is on Galaxy storage/format and when it's on Hadoop storage/format -- and use the Hadoop-Galaxy utilities to shuffle between them.